TheBB/NREL5MW/README.md

 The output format.
 Valid values are `IFEM` and `OpenFOAM`.
 Note that OpenFOAM output requires `order=2` and `walldistance` set to `false`.

+For IFEM format, a file called `full.xinp` will be produced that includes all the other relevant files.

 #### nprocs

 The number of processors to optimize for.
 This is *not* the same as `nprocs_mg`.